omarreis/LangTool/README.md

 * Copy original list of texts to clipboard (ex: to use with Google Translate)
 * Paste list of strings from clipboard (input translation results).
-  Before pasting a list of strings from clipboard remember to **place the cursor in the desired cell** Place cursor in the top of the column to paste a whole new language ( list of strings )
+  Before pasting a list of strings from clipboard remember to **place the cursor in the desired cell** Place cursor on the top of the column to paste a whole new language ( list of strings )
 * Drag columns ( change language order, not that this matters.. )

 Note that automatic translation services a lot of times translate words out of context.